jaimeleonh/nanoaod_base_analysis/docs/source/Tasks.rst

   4. **PrePlot**: Performs the filling of histograms in parallel for all features considered.
 If systematics are considered, it also produces the same histograms after applying those.

 - **FeaturePlot**: Performs the actual histogram plotting: loads the histograms obtained in *PrePlot* task, rescales them if needed, plots and saves them.
 Output are .pdf files.
-For this task to be run both *MergeCategorizationStats* and *PrePlot* outputs are required.
+For this task to be run both *MergePreCounter* and *PrePlot* outputs are required.